 - 7.2 The CC CFO may make ex gratia payments to members of the public up to the level shown in Section F in any individual instance, for damage or loss to property or for personal injury or costs incurred as a result of police action where such a payment is likely to facilitate or is conducive or incidental to the discharge of any of the functions of the PCC.
-The CC CFO shall maintain details of such payments in a register. - 7.3 The CC CFO may make ex gratia payments up the level shown in Section F in any individual instance, for damage or loss of property or for personal injury to a police officer or police staff in the execution of duty or to a member of the public assisting the police.
+The CC CFO shall maintain details of such payments in a register. - 7.3 The CC CFO may make ex gratia payments up the level shown in Section F in any individual instance, for damage or loss of property or for personal injury to a police officer in the execution of duty or to a member of the public assisting the police.
 The CC CFO shall maintain details of such payments in a register.
 Amounts greater than those specified in Section F must be referred to the PCC CFO for approval.

-D8 SETTLEMENT / SEVERANCE AGREEMENTS
+D8 SETTLEMENT AGREEMENTS

-8.1 Settlement / severance agreements (previously compromise agreements) are legally binding contracts which, in exceptional circumstances, may be used to end an employment relationship on agreed terms.
+8.1 The Settlement/severance agreements (previously compromise agreements) are legally binding contracts which, in exceptional circumstances, may be used to end an employment relationship on agreed terms.
 Once a valid settlement agreement has been signed, the employee will be unable to make an employment tribunal claim about any type of claim which is listed on the agreement.

-8.2 The OPCC and the constabulary will take legal and Human Resources (HR) advice and will authorise all settlement / severance agreement payments in line with guidance and process approved by the PCC CFO and CC CFO respectively.
-Given the risk of serious public criticism, all special payments (including settlement and severance agreement payments) deriving from the CC that are above the limit specified in Section F will require consultation with the PCC Chief Executive.
-All such payments deriving from the PCC's office will require consultation with the PCC Chief Executive.
+8.2 The OPCC and the Constabulary will take legal and HR advice and will authorise all settlement/severance agreement payments in line with guidance and process approved by PCC CFO and CC CFO respectively.
+Given the risk of serious public criticism, settlements deriving from the CC that are above the limit specified in Section F will require consultation with the PCC Chief Executive.
+All settlements deriving from the PCC's office will require consultation with the PCC Chief Executive.